-Supplementing digestive enzymes is another effective way to improve digestion and health.
-Dogs suffering from poor digestion, due to inadequate diet or other health conditions, will not produce the needed quantities or variety of digestive enzymes to break down food.
+Supplementing the best digestive enzymes for dogs is another effective way to improve digestion and health.
+Dogs suffering from poor digestion due to inadequate diet or other health conditions will not produce the needed quantities or variety of digestive supplements for enzymes to break down food.

 In common cases, dogs may have inconsistent bowel movements, suffer allergy symptoms, or struggle with maintaining weight and activity levels.
 When treated early with an enzyme supplement, you can quickly improve your dog's condition.